SkillsFundingAgency/das-apprentice-learning/README.md

 1. Framework .NET Core 3.1
 2. Architecture MVC

-## Contributing
+## Code Owners
-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CODEOWNER](https://github.com/SkillsFundingAgency/das-apprentice-learning/blob/master/CODEOWNERS) file for details on our code owners and the process for submitting pull requests to us.

 ## Versioning